Enrico Sertoli: Teaching career

 Sertoli was appointed Professor of Physiology in the Department of Anatomy and Physiology of the Secondary School of Veterinary Medicine in Milan at age 28.

 His lecture at the opening ceremony of the academic year in 1872 at the Royal School of Veterinary Medicine in Milan stated that life includes the concept of form because life is not comprehensible without organs and organisms; and, knowledge of form is important because it graphically represents the laws according to which the processes of life take place.
 Form influences the manifestation of the vital properties of organized life substances.
 Knowledge of form must be extended to its extreme if (one) wants to reap the greatest possible benefits.

 Enrico Sertoli concluded his talk by exhorting his listeners to study histology.
 In somewhat bombastic tones, typical of the rhetoric of his time, he said: "Take courage, young scholars!
 Don't be deterred by the difficulties you will encounter in studying such an important part of medical knowledge".

 Retirement and death

 After 37 years of scientific study and didactic activity in Milan he ended his career and retired in Sondrio in 1907.
 He was not married, and he had no children.
 He died on January 28, 1910.
 Although Enrico Sertoli did not have the technology to discover the function of his "cellule ramificate," given the right tools, he would likely have described their physiologic purpose.

-Thinking of how a remarkable intuition can fade into oblivion brings to mind sadder cases, such as Ignaz Semmelweis: the forerunner of antisepsis, he was rejected and forgotten by the scientific community of his time, only to gain his well-deserved place among the great names of medicine after his death.
+Thinking of how a remarkable intuition can fade into oblivion brings to mind sadder cases, such as Ignaz Semmelweis: the forerunner of antisepsis, who was rejected and forgotten by the scientific community of his time.
+His ideas only gained traction after his death.